Caleydo/caleydo-doc/data.md

 ## Data Processing

 ### Clustering
 Clustering creates a grouping of a perspective.
-You can trigger a clustering dialog either using "Data" - "Cluster Data" in the main or using the context menu of a data node in the [Data-View Integrator](basics.md).
+You can trigger a clustering dialog either using *Data* - *Cluster Data* in the main or using the context menu of a data node in the [Data-View Integrator](basics.md).
 To run a clustering algorithm you first have to specify an input dataset, a perspective for the rows and a perspective for the columns (see [Dataset Principles](#Dataset_Principles)).
 ![](i/clustering.png "Clustering GUI")

 Next, you have to specify whether you want to cluster rows or columns, which are denominated by their ID type.
-In the shown example, "Gene" is selected.
+In the shown example, *Gene* is selected.

 Caleydo provides the following distance measures: